raquo/XStream.scala/README.md

 * Add MemoryTupleStreamN convenience types

 ### Performance
-* Examine generated JavaScript code: measure the file size, see what we can improve
+* Examine generated JavaScript code: measure the file size, see what can be improved

 ### Misc
 * Update to latest version of XStream
-* Figure out how versioning should work for this project
+* Figure out how versioning should work for this project (match XStream.js version?)
 * Figure out why we can't always use trailing dollar sign in stream variable names

 ## Reporting bugs
-* If you found a bug, please open a github issue describing actual and expected behavior.
+* If you found a bug, please open a Github issue describing actual and expected behavior.
 * Please make sure that the bug is not on the TODO list above, and that it's related to my scala interface, not the underlying XStream.js library.

 ## License